Why violence can continue after separation

 For your children

 Children who witness post-separation violence also need support.
-Involve a neutral professional if you notice they are under pressure.
+Involve a neutral professional (for example via CAW or a child psychologist) if you notice they are under pressure.